 \subsection{Test Coverage Criteria for DNNs}

 Several coverage metrics have been proposed in the literature.
 The first attempt was carried out by Pei \textit{et al}.~\cite{pei2017deepxplore} who proposed the Neuron Coverage (NC) metric for test inputs, which is defined as the proportion of activated neurons (neurons whose activation value is above the defined threshold) over all neurons when all available test inputs are supplied to a DNN.
-However, several studies~\cite{sun2019structural,sekhon2019towards} have shown that 100\% neuron coverage is easy to achieve with a small set of inputs, thus considerably limiting the applicability of such metric when testing DNNs.
+However, several studies~\cite{sun2019structural,sekhon2019towards} have shown that 100\% neuron coverage is easy to achieve with a small set of inputs, and consequently is going to limit the applicability of such metric when testing DNNs.

-Ma \textit{et al}.~\cite{Ma2018DeepGaugeMT} proposed DeepGauge, a set of coverage metrics for DNNs.
-They introduced k-Multisection Neuron Coverage (KMNC), Neuron Boundary Coverage (NBC), and Strong Neuron Activation Coverage (SNAC).
+Ma \textit{et al}.~\cite{Ma2018DeepGaugeMT} proposed DeepGauge, a set of DNN coverage metrics.
+They introduced K-Multisection Neuron Coverage (KMNC), Neuron Boundary Coverage (NBC) and Strong Neuron Activation Coverage (SNAC).
 KMNC partitions the ranges of neuron activation values into K buckets based on training inputs and counts the number of total covered buckets by a given test input set.
 NBC measures the ratio of corner-case regions that have been covered.
 Corner-case regions correspond to the activation values that are beyond the activation ranges observed during training.
-Finally, SNAC measures how many upper corner-cases have been covered.
+SNAC measures how many upper corner-cases have been covered.
 Upper corner-cases correspond to neuron activation values that are greater than the activation ranges observed during training.
-The authors showed that input test generated by adversarial methods increase coverage in terms of their metrics.
+The authors showed that input tests generated by adversarial methods increase coverage in terms of their metrics.
 However, they did not study how these metrics relate to DNN mispredictions using natural inputs.

-Inspired by the MC/DC test coverage in traditional software testing, Sun \textit{et al}.~\cite{sun2019structural} proposed four coverage metrics that take into consideration the causal relationship between neurons in neighbouring layers of a DNN model.
+Inspired by the MC/DC test coverage in traditional software testing, Sun \textit{et al}.~\cite{sun2019structural} proposed four coverage metrics that account for the causal relationship between neurons in neighbouring layers of a DNN model.
 These metrics were used to guide the generation of test inputs using adversarial methods to test the robustness of DNN models.